-In terms of larger/regional transport actions (eg Action 23 Expand public transport network in the County) the SEA ER of the Eastern and Midland RSES (draft) highlights the following of the rail line both north and south from Dublin with the DART extension involving electrification of part of it.
-As the rail line runs adjacent to, and in some cases thr ough, European sites, such projects will require appropriate assessment.
-In addition to loss of annexed habitat there is potential for bird collisions with overhead cables fo r the DART where it crosses estuaries such as at Malahide and Rogerstown (Scoping submission)
+In terms of larger/regional transport actions (e.g. Bus Connects) the SEA ER of the Eastern and Midland RSES (draft) highlights the following

+Modifications to existing road and rail routes, and the building of any new routes, have potential to impact negatively on biodiversity.
+Any potential impacts of ongoing or proposed road or rail projects should be considered.
+Key projects include proposed road projects in the Region and an aspiration for the future twin tracking of the rail line both north and south from Dublin with the DART extension involving electrification of part of it.
+As the rail line runs adjacent to, and in some cases through, European sites, such projects will require appropriate assessment.
+In addition to loss of annexed habitat there is potential for bird collisions with overhead cables for the DART where it crosses estuaries such as at Malahide and Rogerstown (Scoping submission)